chrispfchung/mediaproject/README.md

 When thinking about how much our budget should be, we looked into which genres have a low barrier entry point.
 Horror and Western popped out to have significantly lower budgets.
 Surprisingly, these genres have also performered extremely well from ROI perspective.
-This is to say, not only is it cheap to produce these movies, they also, on average, produce higher profits.
+Not only is it cheap to produce these movies, on average they also produce higher profits.

 <p align="left">
 <img src="https://github.com/chrispfchung/mediaproject/blob/master/images/genresandweightedROI.png" alt="jupyter" height=450px />